jamasoftware-ps/Community-Reports/Review Center Reports/Review Details Per Item Context Based/README.md

 # Review Details Per Item Report (Context Based)

-## Details
+## Description
-- This report can be exported on a collection of items of any type from the project tree constructing a single sheet excel export.
-The report will gather active reviews the item is included on, building a row of review details per item.

-- The report will include the following fields per row: Item Product ID, Item Type Key, Name, Review ID, Review Name, Review Version, Review Status, Close Date, # of Approvers, # of Items, Users who Approved the review, Users who Rejected the Review, # of Approvals, # of Rejections, and # of Comments per review.

-- By default the report will gather and build a row for every active review the item is on however a report parameter is included to filter the data by only the items most recent review.
-Should an item not have a review the report will only show the items API ID and name.

-- If the number of Approver users and review Approvals matches the "# Approvals" cell will be highlighted in green.
-If the review has any rejections the "# of Rejections" cell will be highlighted red.
+This report when exported from either a container item or single item present in the project tree or baseline will retrieve review data from each exported items associated reviews.
+The report includes a simple checkbox parameter option label "Show Items Latest Review Only" that when true will only extract each exported items latest review data.
+Alternatively if false the report will extract every review each exported items is associated with.
+In the event that a exported item does not have any associated reviews the report will still include it by only showing the Item ID and Item Name but a blank cells for all other columns.

+The report organizes itself into five primary parent categories of data: Exported Item Data, Review Data, Review Item Data, Approvers Data, and Reviewers Data.
+Each section contains it's own collection of category specific data columns to provide you with a expanded informational overview of your items review data.
+In order to allow for simple navigation back to your Jama Connect instance hyperlinks are provided for any of the data provided in the report.
+In addition for assistance with confirming assigned users progress, in the event that the number of approvals and or reviews of a particular item match the number of Approver and or Reviewer users that cell will be colored green.
+Alternatively if any user has applied a rejection status or has not reviewed an assigned item then that cell will be colored red.

 ## Preview Images